Welcome to today's edition of the Rush 24-7 podcast.

 Yes, indeed.

-Because that's the easiest way for us foreigners to access all the great free health care we can get here.
+And this is your undocumented anchorman, Mark Stein, sitting in no supporting paperwork whatsoever, because that's the easiest way for us foreigners to access all the great free health care we can get here.

-I'll be here today and uh tomorrow, Thursday, and the great Walter Williams will be in on Friday, and then Rush returns Monday.
+I'll be here today and tomorrow, Thursday, and the great Walter Williams will be in on Friday, and then Rush returns Monday.

 Always an honor to be here.